Andre-Codes/bereans_blog/_posts/2025-12-09-the-kingdom-they-expected.md

 ### **The Angel’s Announcement to Mary**

-> “He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David, and He will reign over the house of Jacob forever, and His kingdom will have no end.”
+<span class="scripture">“He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David, and He will reign over the house of Jacob forever, and His kingdom will have no end.”</span>
-> *(Luke 1:32–33)*
+<span class="scripture">-Luke 1:32–33</span>

 No spiritualizing.
 No redefinition.
 No hint that the throne is heavenly or figurative.

-### **Zechariah’s Prophecy (Complete Text)**
+### **Zechariah’s Prophecy**

-> **68 “Blessed be the Lord God of Israel,
+<span class="scripture">**68 “Blessed be the Lord God of Israel,
-> For He has visited us and accomplished redemption for His people,
-> 69 And has raised up a horn of salvation for us
+For He has visited us and accomplished redemption for His people, 69 And has raised up a horn of salvation for us
-> In the house of His servant David—
+In the house of His servant David—
-> 70 Just as He spoke by the mouth of His holy prophets from ancient times—
-> 71 Salvation from our enemies,
+70 Just as He spoke by the mouth of His holy prophets from ancient times— 71 Salvation from our enemies,
-> And from the hand of all who hate us;
+And from the hand of all who hate us;
-> 72 To show mercy to our fathers,
+72 To show mercy to our fathers,
-> And to remember His holy covenant,
+And to remember His holy covenant,
-> 73 The oath which He swore to our father Abraham,
+73 The oath which He swore to our father Abraham,
-> 74 To grant us that we, being rescued from the hand of our enemies,
-> Would serve Him without fear,
+74 To grant us that we, being rescued from the hand of our enemies, Would serve Him without fear,
-> 75 In holiness and righteousness before Him all our days.
+75 In holiness and righteousness before Him all our days.
-> 76 And you, child, also will be called the prophet of the Most High;
+76 And you, child, also will be called the prophet of the Most High;
-> For you will go on before the Lord to prepare His ways;
+For you will go on before the Lord to prepare His ways;
-> 77 To give His people the knowledge of salvation
+77 To give His people the knowledge of salvation
-> By the forgiveness of their sins,
+By the forgiveness of their sins,
-> 78 Because of the tender mercy of our God,
+78 Because of the tender mercy of our God,
-> With which the Sunrise from on high will visit us,
+With which the Sunrise from on high will visit us,
-> 79 To shine on those who sit in darkness and the shadow of death,
-> To guide our feet into the way of peace.”**
+79 To shine on those who sit in darkness and the shadow of death, To guide our feet into the way of peace.”**</span>

 Zechariah’s prophecy overflows with covenant language: